Dave Harden is running for Congress in Maryland’s 1st Congressional District.

-Redistricting occurs every 10 years in the U.S. under the Reapportionment Act of 1929.
+Redistricting occurs every ten years in the U.S. under the Reapportionment Act of 1929.

 As of 6:00 p.m., Thursday, Feb.
 25, no candidate has officially filed to run in the 1st district, according to the Maryland State Board of Elections website – though four other Democrats, including Mizeur, say they plan to run for the congressional seat.

-The 2022 primary election is set for June 28.
-All candidates must file their certificate of candidacy by Feb.
-22 to be included on the June primary ballot.
+All candidates must file a certificate of candidacy with the state Board of Elections by Feb.
+22 to qualify for the June primary ballot.

 - Dave Harden’s quest from the Middle East to the Eastern Shore (Jewish Insider)